speedy-net/speedy-net/README.md

     sudo apt-get install libtiff5-dev libjpeg8-dev zlib1g-dev libfreetype6-dev liblcms2-dev libwebp-dev  # pillow dependencies
     sudo apt-get install postgresql-14 postgresql-client-14 postgresql-server-dev-14 nginx uwsgi uwsgi-src postfix memcached

-In **/etc/postgresql/14/main/pg_hba.conf** change the line:

-    host    all             all             127.0.0.1/32            scram-sha-256
-    host    all             all             ::1/128                 scram-sha-256
-to

-    host    all             all             127.0.0.1/32            trust
-    host    all             all             ::1/128                 trust

-And add under # Database administrative login by Unix domain socket
-    local   all             speedy_net                              trust below the the line
-    local   all             postgres                                peer

-Restart **postgresql**:

-    sudo service postgresql restart

 Setup a database:

     sudo -i -u postgres